 No, sir.

-It's inexplicable that this man, as smart as he is, as talented as he is, would have the real word and saw what we saw today and not be furious and not tell people to get into action now.
+It's inexplicable that this man, as smart as he is, as talented as he is, would have the rail word and saw what we saw today and not be furious and not tell people to get into action now.

 Okay, so now he's surrounded by a bunch of people that are lying to him.

-Uh BP's not been candid with him.
+BP's not been candid with him.

 Certain people on his staff, maybe some people in his cabinet have not been candid with him.

-He needs to go investigate this and find out what it is, and when he does, then we're getting a lot of action.
+He needs to go investigate this and find out what it is.

-I think there's a man who cares.
+I think this is a man who cares.

 By the way, that's a media mantra.